makermatic/SVG-Start-Screen/README.md

     - If you don't do this correctly, the image won't display.
 8. Push the changes in Github Desktop.

+## Adding a Win Crown
+1. In `sketch.js`, add a third parameter in lines 10 or 11 and name it `"win"`
+    - Important: You must put quotation marks in front of `win`

+## Displaying Final Scores
+1. After adding a win crown to the winning player, add a fourth parameter and type in the numerical score
+2. For the losing player, add a third parameter with whatever you want, just make sure its in quotation marks.
+Then type the losing players score in a fourth parameter.
+    - The final result should look like this:
+        ``p1 = new Icon("player1", "Emagination", "win", 20)``
+        ``p2 = new Icon("player1", "Emagination", "s", 16)``

 ## How to Push Changes in Github Desktop
 1. In Github Desktop, verify that changes have been made.
     - The icon parameters have been changed.